Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 In terms of added features, it boasts a small display that allows you to maintain a firm handle on your preferred ride settings.
 These include cruise control – which facilitates a constant speed over longer distances – as well as the ability to adjust both the acceleration and regenerative brake strength.

 But few scooters are completely perfect, and one area where the Horizon falls short is its lights.
-You can easily remedy the dimness with an extra headlight, however.
-This is a recommendation I would make for most scooters, so I can’t penalize the Horizon too heavily.
+You can easily remedy the dimness with an extra headlight.
+This is a recommendation that I make for most scooters, so I can’t penalize the Horizon too heavily.

 Horizon V2 Lights From Side